 3 Stay inside eBay

 Frequently both seller and buyers will approach other users directly and suggest a private deal away from eBay’s commission fees.
-As a seller it is very tempting to take them up on the offer as it avoid eBay’s commission fees, and buyers avoid the chance of loosing the auction.
+As a seller it is very tempting to take them up on the offer as it avoid eBay’s commission fees, and buyers avoid the chance of losing the auction.

-However, trades outside eBay are not subject to any of the protection of the eBay marketplace and if something goes wrong there is little than can be done.
+However, trades outside eBay are not subject to any of the protection of the eBay marketplace and if something goes wrong there is little that can be done.
 It is also a good idea to always pay with PayPal as it provides a level of payment protection.

 4 Shill Bidding

 Shill bidding is common on eBay and means bidding on your own items, either through a second ID or via a friend, in order to artificially raise their final value.
 Shill bidding is illegal in the UK.
 Here are some ways of spotting a shill bidder if you suspect foul play:

 - Examine Feedback Carefully.
 Shill bidders may bid exclusively on items offered by one seller.
 If a bidder has a long history of buying from one seller, it is quite possible they are in cahoots. (that said, at Auctioning4u we did have one seller who bought exclusively from us)

 - Be suspicious of zero feedback.
 Buyers should be wary of seller with zero feedback under all circumstances

 - Suspiciously quick feedback.
 Be alert if their feedback was left by a satisfied buyer within hours of an auction ending, before the item could possibly have been delivered.

 - Feedback from no longer registered users.
 This is always something to be wary of, whether looking for shill bidders or vetting a seller before making a bid.